FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

-# A tale about dragons and Cataluña
+# A tale about dragons and Catalonia

 The time: September 2017.